Wong Choon Wah: Career Overview

 In Malaysia Cup competitions, Wong played for Selangor, winning the championship five times.
 From 1972 to 1973, Wong played professional football with South China in Hong Kong.
-Later, he played for Seiko in 1973/1974 season.
+Later, he played for Seiko in the 1973–74 season.

-He also competed for Malaysia at the 1972 Summer Olympics and playing all three group games.
+He also competed for Malaysia at the 1972 Summer Olympics and played all three group games.
 Overall, Wong played 88 times for Malaysia and scored 20 international goals.

-On 17 September 2014, FourFourTwo list him on their list of the top 25 Malaysian footballers of all time.
+On 17 September 2014, FourFourTwo listed him on their list of the top 25 Malaysian footballers of all time.